akadim/buhler-line-machine-assignment/README.md

 ## Important Notes:

   - You will notice that Attacher, Packer and the Running state icons are quite different, I used the ones in the project just to save up time, since I didn't find the other icons right away.
-  - You will find the Machine model `machine.ts` and the machine state enum `line-machine-enum.ts` in the src/app folder (Normally I put those files in a component folder or a separate folder).
   - I added `json-server` package to simulate getting the data from the server, the server data is located in `src/db.json`
+  - The web app is divided into 2 modules:
+      - `CoreModule` which contains the Header and the Navigation components
+      - `LineMachineModule` inside the `features` folder, which contains the `LineMachine` component
+  - You will find the Machine model `machine.ts` and the machine state enum `line-machine-enum.ts` in the `src/app/model` folder .
+  - `src/app/apis`: REST API Service

 ## Author